 Ever since the Anglo-Dutch fleet captured Gibraltar over 300 years ago during the war of Spanish succession, the small territory at the southern tip of Spain has been a bone of contention between Madrid and London.
-Although British sovereignty was formalised by the treaty of Utrecht in 1713 and Gibraltar became a British colony in 1830, Spain has always bristled at the idea of UK ownership.
+Although British sovereignty was formalised by the treaty of Utrecht in 1713 and Gibraltar became a British colony in 1830, Spain understandably has always bristled at the idea of UK ownership.
 Two referendums - in 1967 and 2002 - have shown that the overwhelming majority of residents wish Gibraltar to remain British.
-Despite accusations of double standards given its two enclaves in north Africa, Spain has refused to relinquish its claim.

-In the early days of the war playing cards were regarded as superfluous.
+In the early WW2 playing cards were regarded as superfluous.
 However, in 1943 Mr Winston Churchill intervened to ensure that a supply was available for the forces to provide amusement during long hours of monotony or waiting.

 "One dull evening Major Burke, the town-major of Gibraltar, was sitting playing cards with two other officers in a house near King’s Bastion.
 In the middle of a deal a stray shell crashed into the room putting out the candle.
 It also unfortunately fell on his lap.
 In those early days shells did not necessarily explode on impact.
 The long fuses attached to them tended to burn for quite a while.
 His card-playing friends immediately leapt out of the room and were unharmed.
 Poor Burke, however, was pinned down by the weight of the shell and was blown to pieces."